SharePoint/sp-dev-docs/docs/sp-add-ins/update-add-in-web-components-in-sharepoint.md

      </Module>
     ```

-3. Pages can have Web Parts embedded in them as explained in [Include a Web Part in a webpage on the add-in web](include-a-web-part-in-a-webpage-on-the-add-in-web.md).
-If you change a page that has a Web Part on it (or change the properties of the Web Part), there is an additional step: you have to add the following markup to the page to prevent SharePoint from adding a second copy of the Web Part onto the page.
+3. Pages can have Web Parts embedded in them as explained in [Include a web part in a webpage on the add-in web](include-a-web-part-in-a-webpage-on-the-add-in-web.md).
+If you change a page that has a web part on it (or change the properties of the web part), there is an additional step: you have to add the following markup to the page to prevent SharePoint from adding a second copy of the web part onto the page.
 The markup should be added to the **asp:Content** element with the ID `PlaceHolderAdditionalPageHead`.
 (The Office Developer Tools for Visual Studio may have already added it when the page was first created, but you should verify that it is there.)

     ```XML
       <meta name="WebPartPageExpansion" content="full" />
     ```

    > [!NOTE]
    > If the page was configured to allow users to customize it, this markup has the side effect of removing those customizations.
 Users have to repeat them.
-If the Web Part was added to the page following the guidance in [Include a Web Part in a webpage on the add-in web](include-a-web-part-in-a-webpage-on-the-add-in-web.md), the Web Part markup is in the elements manifest, so changing the Web Part's properties is an exception to the general rule that you should not edit an element manifest file as part of an add-in update.
+If the web part was added to the page following the guidance in [Include a web part in a webpage on the add-in web](include-a-web-part-in-a-webpage-on-the-add-in-web.md), the web part markup is in the elements manifest, so changing the web part's properties is an exception to the general rule that you should not edit an element manifest file as part of an add-in update.

 4. As an alternative to changing a page, you also have the option of using redirection to a new page by using the following steps: